Greenhouse gas emissions in Reykjavík

 Greenhouse gas emissions in transportation

 The government's climate action plan states that new registrations of gas and diesel-only private vehicles will be banned from 2030.
 Energy transition is expected to happen early in Reykjavík, as electric vehicle infrastructure is well developed.
-Electric vehicles accounted for about 7.6% of kilometers driven in 2023.
+Electric vehicles accounted for 12% of total kilometers driven in 2024, compared to nearly 8% in 2023 and just 1% in 2019.

 Construction industry is second-largest emitter